Storytelling Framework

 Here’s two examples of student-proposed stories, lacking a proper story structure.

 Story 1: John fell in love with Mary.
 John wants to impress Mary, so he tries different ways to impress her, and one day he succeeded.
-But it turns out that Mary
+But it turns out that Mary is gay (as a plot twist).

 Story 2: Bobby loves drawing, but his parents wanted him to pursue a business degree.
 Bobby enrolled in and completed business school.
-He works as an accountant but he had had enough and decided to pick up drawing once more.
+He works as an accountant but he has had enough and decided to pick up drawing once more.

 Both stories are simple and straightforward, and there’s nothing wrong with that.
-In fact, these stories are very common in many great movies.
+In fact, these stories are very common in many great stories.
 The problem is that the current form of the story is too linear and has no depth (no ups and downs), which makes it extremely difficult for your audience to become invested in the story.

 Story 1

-Who is John?
-What does he do?Why does John want to be with Mary so desperately?
+Why does John want to be with Mary so desperately?

 What sacrifices does John have to make to gain Mary’s attention?